pcmillerAcme/docs/source/Basic Request.rst

 Note: An immediate resource GET request to an accurate order will initially result in a '202 Accepted' response, and not a '200 OK' return code because the service has not yet completed creating the file.
 This response page will contain a message clarifying the reason for the temporary inability to return the requested file.
 |br| |br|
 This completes the Basic Request workflow; The Standard Request workflow details how to avoid the '202 Accepted' response entirely.

+Reminder: all REST resources described in this documentation are http GET methods, and therefore executable by entering the shown http requests in any browser URL field; no command line request client (curl for example) is required.
+The reader is encouraged to experiment with these calls directly in a browser to interactively see the results.